splunk/public-o11y-docs/synthetics/browser-test/set-up-browser-test.rst

 Wait times
 ---------------------
 Optimize your test coverage by adding custom wait times to capture longer page loads and improve the accuracy of run results.
 Applications with long load times can cause a Browser test to fail.
-If you know that there are certain steps in a workflow that takes longer than ten seconds, add a custom wait time to your Browser test.
+If you know that there are certain steps in a workflow that take longer than 10 seconds, add a custom wait time to your Browser test.

 * Wait times are available with Browser tests only.
 * The maximum cumulative wait time for each test is 200 seconds.

 Follow these steps to configure custom wait times for your Browser tests:

 #.
-In Splunk Synthetic Monitoring, Select Edit on the Browser test to open the configuration panel.
+In Splunk Synthetic Monitoring, select :strong:`Edit` on the Browser test to open the configuration panel.
 #.
 Select :strong:`New step > Wait`, from the step type drop down.
 #.
 Add a name and the wait time in ms.
 #.
 When you finish instrumenting your test, save the workflow: :strong:`Return to test > Save`.